 The collection is fully catalogued online.

 Material from this collection can be accessed through the Cultural Collections Reading Room in the Baillieu Library.
 Requests for material can be made online prior to visiting the reading room.
-To request material, please use our online request form.
+To request material, please register and order here.